phuocpeter/cps643-project/index.md

  - CPS643 Virtual Reality
  - Project Author: Phuoc Tran

+### Description

+This project is a simulation of the [Jenga game](https://en.wikipedia.org/wiki/Jenga) in Virtual Reality environment.
+Within the VR environment, player can move around and have

 ### Demo

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for